 Numerous research opportunities are available in the department through the Center for Research in Reproduction and Women's Health (CRRWH).
 The Center serves as the research arm of the Department of Obstetrics and Gynecology and is dedicated to the mission of improving the health of women through basic, translational, and clinical research.

 The Women's Health Clinical Research Center promotes collaboration among department fellows and faculty, as well as across the University, in our mission to continue carrying out the highest quality clinical research in women's health.
 This Center is designed to provide an infrastructure to assist experienced as well as new investigators in the implementation and conduct of clinical research.

 Many fellows elect to complete a Master's in Clinical Epidemiology and Biostatistics, Translational Research, Public Health or Health Policy Research during their fellowship.

-The Family Planning Fellowship at PENN is a two-year program designed to create leaders in academic family planning.
+The Complex Family Planning Fellowship at PENN is a two-year program designed to create leaders in academic family planning.

 Learn about the Gynecologic Oncology Fellowship program in the Department of Obstetrics and Gynecology.

 The Maternal-Fetal Medicine fellowship at Penn is designed to train future academicians in the subspecialty.

 The three-year fellowship program in Reproductive Endocrinology and Infertility at the University of Pennsylvania is designed for candidates who are interested in a career in academic obstetrics and gynecology.

 The objective of the Female Pelvic Medicine and Reconstructive Surgery at Penn (FPM/RS) fellowship program is to provide high quality comprehensive education in urogynecology and pelvic floor disorders for obstetrician-gynecologists and urologists.